bolognini/snes/README.md

 - [ESBuild](https://esbuild.github.io/) - An extremely fast bundler for the web
 - [Nodemon](https://nodemon.io/) - A monitor for any changes in the source code
 - [Express](https://expressjs.com/) - Web framework for Node.js
+- [MockAPI](https://mockapi.io/) - A simple service to create fake data for test purposes